 Treatment for Anal Abscess

 An abscess must be surgically opened to promote drainage and relieve pressure.
 This is often done in the physician’s office under local anesthesia.
 However, patients with a large or deep abscess, or those who have other conditions, such as diabetes, may be admitted to the hospital for the procedure.

 Antibiotics cannot take the place of draining an abscess.
 However, they are usually prescribed along with surgical drainage, especially if the patient has other serious diseases, such as diabetes or those associated with reduced immunity.

 Treatment of anal fistula often varies, depending on whether Crohn’s disease is present or not.
 Crohn’s disease is a chronic inflammation of the bowel, including the small and/or large intestine.
 As noted, the physician will often do tests to see if this disease is present.
 If so, then other therapies are needed.

 If Crohn’s disease is not present, it still may be worthwhile to try a course of antibiotics.
 If these do not work, surgery is usually very effective.
 The surgeon opens the fistula channel so that healing occurs from the inside out.
 Most of the time, fistula surgery is done on an outpatient basis or with a short hospital stay.
 Following surgery, there may be mild to moderate discomfort for a few days.
 Patients usually have a short recovery period.

-Bleeding, pain, or drainage from the anus can occur with several illnesses, so a physician should always be consulted.
-Often the diagnosis is anal fissure, abscess, or fistula.
+Bleeding, pain or drainage from the anus can occur with several illnesses, so a physician should always be consulted.
+Often the diagnosis is an anal fissure, abscess, or fistula.
 These are problems that are usually easy to diagnose and correct.
 A variety of treatments, including surgery, are available to correct these conditions.
 Working together with the physician usually assures a good outcome.